huangshan108/ShortenYourURL/README.md

 Features:
 * Compress any long url to a short url with only six letters
 * Use Cantor Mapping Algorithm to randomize the short url to make it undecipherable
-* Currently can store over 700 million urls.
+* Capable of storing over 700 million urls.